fracpete/requests4j/README.md

 * [WebHook](src/main/java/com/github/fracpete/requests4j/examples/Webhook.java) -- sends a POST request
   to [https://webhook.site] and outputs the response.
 You need to supply the API key as first argument (which you get by visiting the site).
+* [WebHookForm](/com/github/fracpete/requests4j/examples/WebhookForm.java) -- sends URL-encoded form data
+  to [https://webhook.site] and outputs the response.
+You need to supply the API key as first argument (which you get by visiting the site).

 ## Maven